HenriqueSilva18/Drone-Show-Management-System/docs/us_102/readme-us102.md

 **US102** – *As Project Manager, I want the team to use the defined project repository in GitHub and setup a GitHub tool for project management.*

 ### Acceptance Criteria:

-- US102.1 Repository is initialized and accessible by all team members.
-- US102.2 The project has a documented structure (folders like `/docs`, `/src`, `/scripts`, etc.).
-- US102.3 A GitHub Project (Kanban) board is created and in use.
-- US102.4 The team uses Issues, Labels, Milestones, and Branches appropriately.
-- US102.5 The repository contains a `README.md` and relevant documentation.

 **Dependencies/References:**